Geordie-R/stafi-stats/README.md

 # stafi-stats beta
-Stafi Stats is a script to produce node stats for the Stafi protocol By GeordieR node.
-Every 5 minutes your node will run stats.sh script which will collect metrics and message you when there is something that needs attention
+Stafi Stats is a script to produce node stats for the Stafi protocol.
+Every 5 minutes your node will run stats.sh script which will collect metrics and message you when there is something that needs attention.
 ## Features
 * Memory Used Percentage
 * Disk Space Used Percentage